christianzabala/christianzabala.github.io/_posts/2019-09-10-Why-I-created-this-Blog.md

 Making this blog is also a way to improve my communication and writing skills, even though I'm not physically talking to someone I just trick myself as I'm speaking on a crowd.

-For this blog I used [Jekyll](https://jekyllrb.com/){target="_blank"} which is a static site generator which make it easy to create a blog an also the creator of [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes){target="_blank"} which is the theme I'm using, it's a well documented Jekyll theme.
-I also used [GitHub Pages](https://pages.github.com/){target="_blank"} for hosting my website.
+For this blog I used [Jekyll](https://jekyllrb.com/) which is a static site generator which make it easy to create a blog an also the creator of [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) which is the theme I'm using, it's a well documented Jekyll theme.
+I also used [GitHub Pages](https://pages.github.com/)for hosting my website.

 That's it, Thanks for viewing my blog and I hope that the topics that I have shared will not just contribute to my learning but also to your learning as well.